 Helping Your Pets Detox

 The elimination process can be supported with herbal or homeopathic remedies.
 Milk thistle and dandelion are commonly used for detoxification and liver support.
 The length of time it takes to detoxify will vary with the severity of the problem and the response of the individual animal.
-If you don’t see any improvement in 21 days, or if symptoms worsen, consult a holistically trained veterinarian.

 For dogs and cats that exhibit digestive difficulties such as loose stools, additional supplements can help support the health of the intestinal lining.

 Probiotic supplements can aid in re-establishing the healthy bacteria needed by your pet’s digestive system.
-You can give human probiotic supplements to dogs and cats, just adjust the dosage to your pet’s weight, (usually ¼ capsule for cats, and ½ – 2 capsules for dogs).
+You can give human probiotic supplements to dogs and cats, just adjust the dosage to your pet’s body weight, (usually ¼ capsule for cats, and ½ – 2 capsules for dogs).

 L-glutamine is an amino acid that is critical for maintenance of proper intestinal metabolism, structure and function.
 Most health food stores carry several brands of L-glutamine.
-Again, adjust dosage to your pet’s weight – keeping in mind that most suggested dosages on the bottle are for a 120-150 lb human.
+Again, adjust dosage to your pet’s body weight – keeping in mind that most suggested dosages on the bottle are for a 120-150 lb human.

 Slippery Elm is a useful herb for detoxification and intestinal support as it both soothes and tones tissues while drawing out and eliminating toxins.
 You can make a gruel out of the powder or purchase a tincture (preferably glycerin based).